The Soil Temperature in your lawn, not calendar dates, is what should be used to determine your lawn care schedule.

 Important Warm Season Lawn Soil Temps

-But unlike cool season grasses, it’s not quite time to fertilize your warm season grass yet.
+Unlike cool season grasses, it’s not quite time to fertilize your warm season grass yet.
 These grasses like the heat, so they don’t get going until higher soil temps.
-So for now, lay off the fertilizer.
+So for now, lay off the nitrogen fertilizer.

 When soil temps hit 65 degrees, this is when warm season grasses start growing.
 Now is when you’ll be mowing, probably pretty often (twice a week).
 This is when you should apply your first application of fertilizer.
 It’s also when you want to apply your second application of pre-emergent.